BrilliantPlugins/wp-geometa/README.md

 WP GeoMeta
 ===========
-A WordPressy spatial foundation for WordPress.
+A spatial foundation for WordPress.
+Store and search spatial metadata like you do any other metadata, but using MySQL spatial indexes.

-This is a plugin and a library for other plugins to use.
-It makes working with spatial data the same as working with any other metadata.
+WP GeoMeta lets you take advantage MySQL's spatial data types and spatial indexes when storing and searching spatial metadata.

+It detects when GeoJSON metadata is being stored, and transparently stores a copy in a spatial meta table.

+WP GeoMeta also adds support for spatial search operators.
+When a spatial search operator is used, WP GeoMeta will make sure that the spatial table is used, taking advantage of indexes and spatial relations.

+WP GeoMeta isn't just a plugin, it's also a library which other plugins can take advantage of.
+It's meant to be a spatial platform that other GIS and mapping plugins can build on.

 Usage
 -----